BZoennchen/supercollider-book/chapters/composing/music-theory/6-analysis.md

 (sec-piece-analysis)=
 # Analysis

-Let us look at different pieces and let us try to figure out which which key is used, which chords are played, and maybe why the choices make sense.
+Let us look at different pieces and let us try to figure out which key is used, which chords are played, and maybe why the choices make sense.

 ## Prelude I

 Every pianist played Bach's *Prelude I in C major* at least ten times.
 It is made to learn the keys of the piano, especially major and minor chords, but it is also a beautiful and simple piece of music.

-(1-4) The piece starts and ends at the tonic C, more preceisly at **C** (**I**), that is, C-E-G.
+(1-4) The piece starts and ends at the tonic C, more precisely at **C** (**I**), that is, C-E-G.
 In the top voice, Bach uses an arpeggio that relentlessly keeps moving through the piece.
 Going from **C**=C-E-F (**I**) to **Dm**=D-F-A (**ii**) to D-F-G in the first three top bars and C-E, C-D and B-D in the bottom bars.
 Combining **Dm** with C gives us a D minor seventh chord, i.e., **Dm7**.
 Furthermore, adding the B to D-F-G gives us G major seventh (G-B-D)-F, i.e. the dominant seventh.
-Finally Bach moves back to the tonic **C** and resolves the tention built up by the dominant.
+Finally Bach moves back to the tonic **C** and resolves the tension built up by the dominant.
 In summary, Bach moves from a major chord, i.e. **C** (I), to a minor chord, i.e., **Dm7** (ii) to **G7** first inversion (V) to **C** (I) thus he establishes the harmonic world of the piece in just four simple bars.

 (5-7)  Next, Bach moves into the dominant **Am**/C (first inversion A minor) which leads into a **D7**/C (with the seventh in the base) and then into a **G**/B (first inversion).